rnmapbox/maps/docs/PointAnnotation.md

 ## <MapboxGL.PointAnnotation />
 ### PointAnnotation represents a one-dimensional shape located at a single geographical coordinate.
+PointAnnotation is legacy, soon to be deprecated, and should use ShapeSource and SymbolLayer instead.

 ### props
 | Prop | Type | Default | Required | Description |